DEL TACO charge on bank statement: what it is and how to verify it

 Why the amount may look different from what you expected

-The timing can also create confusion.
-You may first see a pending authorization and later a final posted charge.
-If there was a payment retry, a chip read after a failed tap, or two separate visits on the same day, your bank feed can briefly show entries that look duplicated even when only one final charge remains.
-Before assuming fraud, compare the exact amounts and watch whether one of the pending entries disappears.
+Timing can also cause confusion.
+You may first see a pending authorization and then a final posted amount later.
+If there was a retry after a failed tap, a second order on the same day, or a mobile-order flow that settled a little differently than expected, your bank app can briefly show entries that look duplicated even when only one final charge remains.
+Before assuming fraud, compare the exact amounts and check whether one of the entries is still pending.

 How to verify the charge step by step

-Start with the basics: compare the statement date, amount, and city if your bank provides location data.
-Then look at your calendar, maps history, email receipts, and food-order apps.
-A lot of statement mysteries disappear once you realize the charge matches a day you were commuting, running errands, or traveling through an area with a Del Taco restaurant nearby.
+Start with the basics: compare the statement date, posted amount, and any location detail your bank provides.
+Then check your receipts, email inbox, food-order apps, maps history, and mobile-wallet timeline from the same day.
+Many statement mysteries disappear once you realize the charge lines up with a lunch break, late-night drive-thru stop, or travel day when a Del Taco location was nearby.

 Next, check whether anyone else could have used the card.
-Shared cards, authorized users, and mobile wallets linked to family members explain many small restaurant charges.
-If you use Apple Pay or Google Pay, wallet history may show which device completed the transaction, which can be more useful than the short bank descriptor alone.
+Shared cards, authorized users, teens with wallet access, and family members explain many small restaurant charges.
+If the card is stored in Apple Pay or Google Pay on multiple devices, wallet history can help identify which device completed the purchase and give you more context than the bank descriptor alone.

 Typical DEL TACO pricing context